orblivion/lbry-wallet-sync-draft/spec/user-flows.md

 # Change Password

+## If you are *initiating* a password change on a given device:

-To simplify the flow, we don't allow the user to initiate a password change on their device while that device has unmerged changes to their wallet.
-This way, if another device pushes a change, it can be trivially merged before applying the password change and pushing it back to the server.
+To simplify the flow, we don't allow the user to initiate a password change (A) on their device while that device has unmerged changes to their wallet.
+This way, if another device pushes a change (with the previous password), it can be trivially merged before applying the password change and pushing it back to the server.

 However, if another device pushes a different password change (B), we have to cancel the password change (A) on this device.
-This is because we need the user to input password B first.
-We need password B to know if there are any changes to the wallet in addition to the password.
-During the process we invite the user to change the password to A again after if they want, but we leave it to them.
+This is because we need the user to input password (B) first to decrypt the latest wallet.
+We can't just overwrite it with password (A) because the latest wallet may also have changes that we need to merge in.
+Though we interrupt the password change (A), we invite the user to change the password to (A) again later if they want, but we leave it to them.

+## If you are *confirming* a password change created on another device:

+Supposing the password is changed from (P) to (A) on another device, and the user gets a **password confirmation prompt** on this device.

+If another device changes the password _again_ to (B) in the middle of the **password confirmation prompt**, we should be able to hide the complications from the user.
+The user probably expects password (B) to work, so that's what we will expect.
+This means that we will pull the wallet again _after_ the user enters their password to confirm that it decrypts.

+If a third device also creates a change to the wallet it will have the password (B), assuming other clients are working correctly.
+This is because no clients will push until they've updated their own password to what's on the server.
+It won't have passwords (P) or (A).
+The only exception is if this third device also _initiates_ a new password change.
+In all, every wallet on the server should be assumed to be encrypted by the most recent password change initiation that is accepted by the server.

+If there is a wallet change along with the password change, it can be merged in cleanly if there are no local changes.
+If there are local changes, they can be resolved with MergeChanges after password (B) is confirmed.
+If another device changes the password _again_ during the MergeChanges screen, the merge will fail simply because the wallet on the server is updated.
+The new wallet will be pulled, the device will see that the password doesn't match (B), and it will bring up the **password confirmation prompt** again.
+At this point it can safely discard password (B), because we no longer need the wallet encrypted by password (B).
+We have yet to make and push a successful merge, so our local baseline is still the wallet encrypted with password (P).
+All of the changes that we have yet to merge are in the wallet with password (C).

 ![](user-flows-diagrams/diagram-5.svg)